go-pg/docs/docs/models.md

 }
 ```

-Column type is derived from struct field type, e.g. Go `string` is mapped to PostgreSQL `text`.
+Column type is derived from struct field type, for example Go `string` is mapped to PostgreSQL `text`.
 Default column type can be overriden with `pg:"type:varchar(255)"` tag.

 | Go type            | PostgreSQL type  |